July 19, 2021

 How Do You Think the Industry Will Look Post-Pandemic?

 Looking ahead, when the vaccine is rolled out, people will still want to get together.
 Once people have been vaccinated and they are not worried about Grandma or Grandpa, then you are going to see more travel happening.
 I’m sure that in the summertime of 2021 you will see people actively getting out there because people want to connect and get back to some sort of normal life.
 I know for me I enjoy being with people.

 It takes a lot of organization and a huge budget to put on shows and events.
 The larger companies are now dividing up their budgets a little differently.
 They are taking advantage of the online education options and allocating a different budget for online compared to the actual event.

 Let’s be honest, most educators are there to sell a product.
 And if we are going to pay people to sell a product, you must get the education from them.
 For that, you need to put a budget against paying these people, whether that is online or in person.

 They won’t be putting quite so much behind the event and they will give more to the online side; I think that you will see a push to get people into private online academies, maybe a subscription-based model, where people pay a monthly fee, where they can get continuous education.
 That way they can guarantee those budgets for the educators that are teaching.

 Looking ahead I think people will continue to be hopeful and know that there will be a time when we will be able to connect once again.

-Begin Your Barbering Education
+Begin Your Barbering Education in Pennsylvania

 Have you considered pursuing a barbering career?
 Get started with an education at Premier Barber Institute!
-We offer three programs that can help you master both technical and soft skills.
+We offer three programs in Norristown that can help you master both technical and soft skills.
 Our school is now in-person so you can learn the skills you need while also finding connection and support.
 Schedule your tour today by filling out this form!
 We can’t wait to meet you.